- Love being outside in the natural world?

 What we are looking for

-We require people aged 16-25 who can commit 3 or 4 days a week for 6 months to take advantage of this opportunity.
+We require people aged 16-25 who can commit 3 or 4 days a week for 6 months.
 We can consider people who can only do 2 days a week, though they would have to choose whether to focus on practical conservation work or working with children.

 You don’t need any previous experience, but you must be keen to learn and try something new.